Design an optimal storage strategy for your cloud workload

 • Deployment zone

-• Disk type, size, and IOPS
+• Disk type, size, throughput (for Hyperdisk Throughput) and IOPS (for Hyperdisk Extreme)

-• Encryption keys: Google-managed, customer-managed, or customer-supplied
+• Encryption keys: Google-owned and Google-managed, customer-managed, or customer-supplied

 • Snapshot schedule